smart-edge-open/specs/architecture.md

 Installation and configuration scripts will be provided to get the relevant version of the components to be installed on edge node and controller.

 ## OpenNESS steps to get started
-1. Go through the overview of the OpenNESS solution
+1. Go through the OpenNESS Architecture and Solution overview of the OpenNESS solution (this document)
-2. Acquire the supported hardware components
+2. Acquire the supported hardware components for OpenNESS solution stack (Refer to the OpenNESS Edge node and Controller User Guide)
 3. Clone the Controller, Edge Node, Application and Common github repos
-4. Follow the README to build and set up Edge node
+4. Follow the README to build and set up Edge node (Refer to the OpenNESS Edge node User guide)
-5. Follow the README to build and set up Controller
+5. Follow the README to build and set up Controller (Refer to the OpenNESS Controller CE User guide)
-6. Follow the README to build the reference Application
+6. Follow the README to build the reference Application (Refer to the OpenNESS Reference Application User guide)
 7. Connect required Upstream, Downstream and Local breakout devices
 8. Start the Controller and create Administrator user
 9. Start the Edge node and complete enrolment and Interface configuration